kevinzhuang01/srp_2025/_profiles/dionnebang.md

 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Computer Science; Informatics, Analytics and Information Science; Statistics and Probability; Training; Visualization and Human-Computer Systems
+motivation: "I want to participate in SRP because Iâ\x80\x99m motivated by applied, hands-on research that connects computational methods with real-world data.
+Over the past year and a half, my entry into research has been challenging, but Iâ\x80\x99ve loved being in an environment where I can keep learning while working on problems that havenâ\x80\x99t been solved before.
+Projects like training Transformer models for multilingual research at CLEF, building a FHIR-compliant data pipeline in my VIP project, and processing radar simulation data during my GTRI internship have shown me how much I enjoy turning complex data into actionable insights.
+Through SRP, I hope to continue developing my skills, tackle new applied challenges, and collaborate with mentors and peers who inspire me to keep growing as a researcher."
 image: "/assets/images/pictures/dionne_bang.jpg"
 ---